Does India Ink Stain Clothes? – Exploring Myths and Solutions

 Cover Surfaces

-Cover your workspace with a plastic or disposable tablecloth, old newspapers, or other protective materials to catch any accidental spills.
+Cover your workspace with a plastic tablecloth, old newspapers, or other protective materials to catch any accidental spills.
+Replace coverings after each work session to prevent dried ink flakes from transferring to fabric.

 Wear Protective Clothing